SpaceX Falcon Heavy: How the biggest rockets in history stack up

-SpaceX is scheduled to launch its new rocket on an uncrewed test flight from Kennedy Space Center on Tuesday.
+SpaceX launched its new rocket on an uncrewed test flight from Kennedy Space Center on Tuesday.

-The private space company says the rocket, called Falcon Heavy, will be the most powerful rocket in use today.
+The private space company says the rocket, called Falcon Heavy, is the most powerful rocket in use today.

-It will not, however, be bigger or more powerful than the mighty Saturn V that was used to launch the Apollo astronauts to the moon in the '60s and '70s and then to launch the Skylab space station in 1973.
+It is not, however, bigger or more powerful than the mighty Saturn V that was used to launch the Apollo astronauts to the moon in the '60s and '70s and then to launch the Skylab space station in 1973.

 And there are plans for a few other rockets that could one day rival the Falcon Heavy.